 An EHT STA that is a STA 6G and is transmitting a CTS frame in non-HT duplicate format in response to an RTS frame in non-HT duplicate format with a bandwidth signaling TA addressed to the EHT STA shall set the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT signaled via the scrambling sequence and SERVICE field according to Table 36-1 (TXVECTOR and RXVECTOR parameters).

-NOTE—In an EHT BSS set up by an EHT AP that has included the Disabled Subchannel Bitmap subfield in the EHT Operation element, both an EHT STA transmitting a Control frame in non-HT duplicate format with a bandwidth signaling TA and an EHT STA responding a Control frame in non-HT duplicate format set the TXVECTOR parameter INACTIVE_SUBCHANNELS for a non-HT duplicate PPDU based on the value indicated in the most recently exchanged Disabled Subchannel Bitmap subfield in the EHT Operation element for that BSS.
+NOTE—In an EHT BSS set up by an EHT AP that has included the Disabled Subchannel Bitmap subfield in the EHT Operation element, an EHT STA that is a STA 6G and is transmitting a CTS frame in non-HT duplicate format in response to an RTS frame in non-HT duplicate format with a bandwidth signaling TA addressed to the EHT STA sets the TXVECTOR parameter INACTIVE_SUBCHANNELS for a non-HT duplicate PPDU based on the value indicated in the most recently exchanged Disabled Subchannel Bitmap subfield in the EHT Operation element for that BSS.